• The Solvay SA Chair of Innovation

 Given the nature of the topic and the organisational and strategic perspectives taken, our research covers various fields and disciplines of management research, including strategy, leadership, organisational behaviour, and corporate governance, and touches on various other topics such as decision analysis and risk management.

-The objective is twofold: 1) produce world-class research involving theory development, hypothesis building, and empirical validation through a variety of approaches including surveys, interviews, case studies, simulations, and grounded theory; and 2) alert executive and board level leadership in companies, non-profits, and other organisations to the importance of the topic, raise interest in the issue, and provide useful insights, tools, and approaches to detect and handle errors in organisations so as to minimise their potential damaging or fatal impact.
+1) produce world-class research involving theory development, hypothesis building, and empirical validation through a variety of approaches including surveys, interviews, case studies, simulations, and grounded theory; and

+2) alert executive and board level leadership in companies, non-profits, and other organisations to the importance of the topic, raise interest in the issue, and provide useful insights, tools, and approaches to detect and handle errors in organisations so as to minimise their potential damaging or fatal impact.
 In so doing, the research intends to contribute to the quality of management and leadership in organisations for the benefit of people, businesses, and the community at large.

 This Chair provides students enrolled in a PhD, Master in Business Engineering, MBA, or Executive Education programme with a critical assessment of the social, economic, and environmental role of businesses in both the commercial and non-commercial sectors.
 Its purpose is to give students an opportunity to debate these topics with company directors and trade union or NGO officials.
-The Chair is coordinated with the UAE Chair of Business Ethics and the Marie and Alain Philippson Chair of Managing for Sustainable Human Development, as well as with the regular business management classes at SBS-EM.

-The Marie and Alain Philippson Chair of Global Entrepreneurship focuses on innovative teaching and training courses or programmes on launching and financing high-impact and high-growth ventures, ‘start-ups.’
+The Marie and Alain Philippson Chair of Global Entrepreneurship focuses on innovative teaching and training courses or programmes on launching and financing high-impact and high-growth ventures, start-ups.’
 It aims to prepare future leaders to build and effectively finance successful new global start-ups in today’s increasingly challenging business landscape.
 The Chair offers opportunities for students to acquire the critical analytical skills necessary to properly assess opportunities and risks as well as to make sound investment and management decisions.
 It further aims to develop the visionary, yet pragmatic, leadership skills required to create a business and inspire confidence at all stages of a new venture.
-Moreover, the Chair offers innovative follow-up programmes to stimulate experience in learning—balancing in-class teaching with fieldwork—, with the Silicon Valley Immersion (SVI) Week Programme.
+Moreover, the Chair offers innovative follow-up programmes to stimulate experience in learning balancing in-class teaching with fieldwork, with the Silicon Valley Immersion (SVI) Week Programme.

-Chair Director: Ant BOSKAYA
+Chair Director: Philip VERWIMP

 Chair Director: Kenneth BERTRAMS